 - Data and facts-driven.
 There is a need for more reliable and comparable data and statistics on e-commerce.
-Aid for eTrade will on request help galvanize resources and support to produce such data and to undertake assessments of the e-commerce market and e-commerce readiness of different countries; - Performance should be assessed through results-based management.
-Aid for eTrade will seek to assess outcomes through rigorous, common monitoring and evaluation metrics, and learning from failures as well as good practices; - Long-term viable impact is the goal.
-The successful implementation of Aid for eTrade will depend on the development and use of solutions and interventions that are cost-effective and sustainable, that is to say, that remain effective even after the end of an intervention.
+Aid for eTrade will on request help to galvanize resources and support to produce such data and to undertake assessments of the e-commerce market and e-commerce readiness of different countries. - Performance should be assessed through results-based management.
+Aid for eTrade will seek to assess outcomes through rigorous, common monitoring and evaluation metrics, and learning from failures as well as good practices. - Long-term viable impact4 is the goal.
+The successful implementation of Aid for eTrade will depend on the development and use of solutions and interventions that are cost-effective and sustainable, i.e. that remain effective even after the end of an intervention.

-Organizational structure
+Organizational Structure

-The Aid for eTrade initiative will be coordinated by a small secretariat hosted by UNCTAD that will be responsible for managing a dedicated online platform and carrying out the following tasks:
+The Aid for eTrade Initiative will be coordinated by a small secretariat, hosted by UNCTAD, responsible for managing a dedicated online platform and the following activities:

-- Convening regular meetings among development partners, private sector actors and developing countries; - Mapping the demand for support for e-commerce-related activities among developing countries; - Mapping projects and programmes that can support e-commerce development; - Facilitating collaborative projects and support involving more than one implementing partner where appropriate; - Setting up a portal to help developing countries and donors navigate the landscape of supply of and demand for support to e-commerce development, to learn about best practices, and to raise visibility for the various partners' initiatives and resources; - When appropriate, receiving and distributing country requests and directing them to the attention of the development partners and helping to build teams, where requested and on a voluntary basis, that can tackle them.
-This service will complement queries and demands made directly to the individual development partners; - Fostering innovative thinking and idea generation on facilitating e-commerce; - Furthering rigorous analysis and understanding of factors that are key for an enabling environment for e-commerce; - Helping to set common goals for e-commerce development;
+- Convening regular meetings among development partners, private sector actors and developing countries; - Mapping the demand for support for e-commerce-related activities among developing countries; - Mapping projects and programmes that can support e-commerce development; - Facilitating collaborative projects and support involving more than one implementing partner where appropriate; - Setting up a portal to help developing countries and donors navigate the landscape of supply of and demand for support to e-commerce development, connect stakeholders, learn about best practices, and raise visibility for the various partners' initiatives and resources; - When appropriate, receiving and distributing country requests and directing them to the attention of the development partners and helping to build teams, where requested and on a voluntary basis, that can tackle them.
+This service will complement queries and demands made directly to the individual development partners; - Fostering innovative thinking and idea generation on facilitating e-commerce; - Furthering rigorous research, analysis and understanding of factors that are key for an enabling environment for e-commerce; - Helping to set common goals for e-commerce development; and